 g) requestStatus: Information on the initial status of the associated non-blocking request that implied the creation of this <request> resource.
 The initial value of this attribute shall be identical to the status that is contained in the Acknowledgement response message of the associated non-blocking request.
 Possible values for status information contained in this attribute are specified in oneM2M TS-0004 [3].
 The value of this attribute is subject to changes according to the progress in processing of the non-blocking request that implied the creation of this <request> resource;

-h) operationResult: Initially empty.
+h) operationResult: Initially not present.
 This attribute will be used for representing the result of the originally requested operation - if any - in line with the Result Content parameter and the Primitive Profile Identifier parameter in the associated non-blocking request that implied the creation of this <request> resource.

 Step 002: The Receiver shall create the <request> resource.